Camera Basics By Neil Blevins Created On: Oct 13th 2025 Updated On: Nov 26th 2025 Software: Any

 ISO 200) produces a darker result, higher speed (say ISO 800) produces

 a brighter result.
-Low speed creates less contrast and more accurate
+Low speed creates less contrast, less grain and more

 colors.
-High speed creates a higher contrast final image and less
+High speed creates a higher contrast final image, more grain

 accurate colors.